randylien/oren.github.com/posts/control-flow.md

+Control Flow library - when is the right time to use one?

 ![cat](http://gifs.gifbin.com/012010/1264355701_cat.gif)

 I like to minimize the usage of abstructions in my node code.
 Whether it's web frameworks or testing framework or control flow libraries.